• Heritage Christian Jan 2024

 Books-A-Million Summer Reading Challenge

-This summer, your children can earn a free water bottle when they complete the Books-A-Million summer reading program.
+This summer, your children can earn a free backpack when they complete the Books-A-Million summer reading program.
 They will need to choose and read 4 books from the reading list which can be found in-store or online and then write about each book in their summer reading log.
 Take the finished reading log to any store to claim their prize!

 Virtual Summer Reading Programs